chenxingqiang/jax-ml/doc/modules/clustering.rst

 ==========

 `Clustering <https://en.wikipedia.org/wiki/Cluster_analysis>`__ of
-unlabeled data can be performed with the module :mod:`sklearn.cluster`.
+unlabeled data can be performed with the module :mod:`xlearn.cluster`.

 Each clustering algorithm comes in two variants: a class, that implements the ``fit`` method to learn the clusters on train data, and a function,